OBrutus/SpeedKiddy/README.md

 # SpeedKiddy
-A chrome wxtension to speed up video playback speed
+A chrome extension to speed up video playback speed